Biography

 Distinction: summa cum laude; high departmental honors; Associate (Honors College)

-Thesis: “Sentence Structures and the Jazz Canon” – co-advised by Philip Stoecker and Chandler Carter
+Thesis: “Sentence Structures and the Jazz Canon” – Philip Stoecker (co-advisor), Chandler Carter (co-advisor), and David Lalama

 Awarded the Undergraduate Library Research Award (2020).
 Received the distinction of high honors.